 North Carolinians Support Equal Relationship Recognition Rights

-March 1, 2011 by Carolyn Simon, Associate Director of Digital Media
+March 1, 2011 by Carolyn Simon, Deputy Director of Digital Media

 Equality is on the move in North Carolina – a new poll shows that more than half of residents now support legal recognition of same-sex couples.